 Since 2011, volunteers have been helping to maintain a healthy and sustainable urban and community forest by participating in the City of Ann Arbor's Citizen Pruner program.
 The Citizen Pruner program trains volunteers on how to prune young trees to develop strong structure and proper form.
 Following training, Citizen Pruner volunteers put their skills to work at scheduled work days, where they work in teams to prune city street and park trees.

-To become a Citizen Pruner, volunteers participate in a 5-hour training that occurs each year on a Saturday in January.
-The training includes an indoor classroom session followed by an outdoor field session.
-During the classroom session, participants learn about tree biology, young tree pruning and the Citizen Pruner program; and during the outdoor session the concepts and tools discussed during the classroom session are utilized and practiced.
+To become a Citizen Pruner, volunteers participate in 5 hours of training over the course of two days.
+The training includes a virtual classroom session followed by an outdoor field session.
+During the virtual classroom session, participants learn about tree biology, young tree pruning and the Citizen Pruner program; and during the outdoor session the concepts and tools discussed during the virtual classroom session are utilized and practiced.

 If you are interested in the program and would like to sign up for the training please contact Tiffany Giacobazzi at